 The secret to which type of bass you'll get lies in the type of subwoofer box you use.
 If you prefer bass that's "tight" and focused, go for a sealed box.
 If you want your bass to boom and you want maximum volume in your music, then you definitely want a ported box.

 Each beat in a tight bass setup plays crisply, accurately, and with no ringing after it hits.
-The easiest way to achieve this is with a sealed sub box.
 The sealed air inside one of these enclosures acts like a shock absorber, smoothly modulating the subwoofer cone's back and forth motion, so all the notes get produced evenly.

 A sealed box moderates the cone's movement

 Another effect produced by the air pressure behind the cone is that it takes more power to produce the same volume as it would in a comparable ported box.
 What a sealed sub rarely does is roar, thunder, or boom.
 That's because a sealed sub has very flat frequency response and tends to play tight, full bass that provides a level low-frequency foundation to your music.
 Sealed boxes are generally more compact than ported subs, so they fit in more vehicles.

 Ported boxes – for forceful bass

 Ported boxes use a vent (called a port) to reinforce low bass response.
 You get more output than you would from a sealed box at any given amplifier wattage.
 Some people prefer the sound of ported boxes for rock, heavy metal, or any hard-driving music.
 Ported boxes can deliver deeper bass than sealed boxes, though they need to be much larger than sealed enclosures to accomplish that.